pinojs/pino/docs/extreme.md

 In essence, extreme mode enables even faster performance by Pino.

 In Pino's standard mode of operation log messages are directly written to the output stream as the messages are generated.
-Extereme mode works by buffering log messages and writing them in larger chunks.
+Extreme mode works by buffering log messages and writing them in larger chunks.

 ## Caveats